-The Karl Lagerfeld, the only hotel tower completely designed by late fashion designer who designed it.
-The hotel is the centrepiece of the Grand Lisboa Palace Resort, Macau.
-Macau, a former Portuguese Colony located in the Pearl River Delta by the South China Sea, is referred to as the Las Vegas of the East," and the city is one of the world's top gaming and resort destinations.
+The Karl Lagerfeld hotel is a sprawling tower complex, named for the late fashion designer who designed it.
+The hotel is the centrepiece of the Grand Lisboa Palace Resort in Macau.
+Located in the Pearl River Delta by the South China Sea, Macau is referred to as the "Las Vegas of the East," and the city is one of the world's top gaming and resort destinations.

-These murals – a total of nearly 100,000-square-feet of wallpaper – were conceptualized by Lagerfeld and implemented by interior designer Edward Tsang, formerly of CHIL Design, and Rollout.
-Our team visualized the idea and executed colour matchings, mock-ups, and initial prototypes.
-Once approved, the murals were custom printed, packaged and shipped in pallets across the globe, complete and on-time.
+The murals – a total of nearly 100,000-square-feet of wallpaper – were conceptualized by Lagerfeld and implemented by Rollout in collaboration with interior designer Edward Tsang, formerly of CHIL Design.
+Together, we visualized the idea and executed colour matchings, mock-ups, and initial prototypes.
+Once approved, the murals were custom printed, packaged and shipped across the globe, complete and on-time.